SwedbankPay/developer.swedbankpay.com/payment-instruments/trustly/index.md

                       The payment process will be executed in an `iframe` on your page." %}

-### Important steps before you launch Swedbank Pay Trustly Payments at your website
+## Important Steps Before You Launch Swedbank Pay Trustly Payments

 Prior to launching Trustly Payments at your site, make sure that the payment option is displayed with a Trustly logo, corresponding